The One Where Geoff Still Plays With Trains

 Circle line driver is not messing around.
 Doors open for just 11 secs at last station.
 I like! #fast #spwt

 And to the last change, at Hammersmith where the most memorable part of the day occurred.
 I'm running into the station from the street.
 Chris & Neil are inside - Chris on the walkie talkie.
 But in fact it's not just Chris & Neil - it's a whole gang of people that have now come out to meet me for the last part.
-Lorna, Vicki, Sam from earlier and Matt and Adham ... a whole slew of friendly faces, and they're committing the ultimate unofficial crime of tube-challenge : door holding.
+Lorna, Vicki, Sam from earlier and Matt and Adham ... a whole slew of friendly faces waiting for me on the last vital change.

 I'm dodging the taxis, and running straight out in front other traffic on a red man on the crossing outside the Hammersmith Broadway shopping centre.
 The entrance is ten seconds away.
 The barriers I know are another twenty seconds run once inside, and then the steps down to the platform are immediately to the right - another ten seconds.